Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 ### Requirements

 When a user saves reminders, the reminder will be gone when the app is reopened.
-We need to store the Reminders in a local database.
+We need to store the reminders in a local database.

 ### Solution

-Below you will find the necessary steps to build this app.
-If you encounter problems you can always check [github](https://github.com/Marcellis/MadLevel4Example) where you can find the whole solution.
+In this course you will find the necessary steps to build this app.
+If you encounter problems you can always check [github](https://github.com/Marcellis/MadLevel4Example) where you can find the whole solution (and XML layout files for this course).

 The starting point is the result of the level 3 demo.

-### Video recording

-For this example, a video recording is available.
-In the recording, an expert performs the steps below.
-The recording can be found here: [Mad level 4 Example video recording](https://www.youtube.com/watch?v=7rlhXhl75oo&feature=youtu.be)

 ### Configuration and Build